-During middle school we were given, and required to bring everyday, a daily planner.
-They would make us write down important dates like school assemblies, project due dates, etc. I didn’t use it very often outside of that, but having a place to make write down TO-DO list items was helpful.
+In middle school we were required to always have our daily planner with us that the school provided.
+They would make us write down important dates like school assemblies and homework due dates.
+I didn’t use it very often outside of that, but having a place to make write down TO-DO list items was helpful.
 Once I ran out of space in my planner, I started using a smaller notepad.
 If I finished a task I’d cross it off, if not I’d move it to the next page, along with having due dates next to some items if needed.
-A daily planner was also given (but not required) in high school.
-Around the same time my parents got me a cork board dry erase calendar and using the two, I’d transfer from my TO-DO list to their calendar dates.
+We also got a daily planner in high school, but we weren’t required to always have it.
+Around the same time my parents got me a cork board dry erase calendar and using the two, I’d transfer from my TO-DO list to the calendar.

-Later in high school my parents gave a basic free flip models, and for a while a Samsung Blackjack (till the charging port broke).
-Having this on me all the time gave me another way to take notes whenever and where ever.
-Since they didn’t have a Notes app, I would use a text message draft.
+Later in high school my parents gave me a basic flip phone, and later on a Samsung Blackjack which gave me another way to take notes.
+Since they didn’t have apps, I would use a text message draft.
 And if I thought something was important enough, I would send it to myself so 1) I wouldn’t lose the draft and 2) I would have an unread message as a reminder.
-A draw back of this was that I’d now have to manage notes from three different sources: notepad, dry erase calendar, and phone.
+A draw back of this system is that now had to manage notes from three different sources: notepad, dry erase calendar, and phone.

-This continued until junior college when I started using G-Suite apps more.
-I still had a basic phone, but now I also had a laptop with me through out the day.
-For a bit I kept things in-sync by hand, but once I started leaning into Keep and Calendar I never looked back.
+This continued until junior college when I started using G-Suite.
+I still had a basic phone, but now I also had a laptop with me all day.
+For a while I kept things in-sync by hand, but once I started leaning into Keep and Calendar I never looked back.

-There were a few times that Keep had long-term outages (2-4 days) so I’d move over to Evernote.
-I’d enjoy all the extra features for a while, try to push them a bit more, and be disappointed with what I couldn’t do.
-Then when I’d go back to Keep and be satisfied with it’s simplicity, but still have a nagging feeling that it could all come crumbling down any second.
+There were a few times that Keep had long outages (2-4 days) so I’d move over to Evernote.
+I’d enjoy all the extra features for a while, then be disappointed with what I couldn’t do.
+When I’d go back to Keep I’d be satisfied with it’s simplicity, but have a nagging feeling that it could all come crumbling down any second.

 Since I had a lot going on at the time, this type of planning was kind of heavy handed, but helped prevent me from missing things, but also lead to me burning out once I neared graduation.